Like Space Needle and Pike Place Market, Seahawks’ Bobby Wagner is a Seattle fixture

 After being engulfed in hugs, including ones with Wright, Wilson and coach Pete Carroll, Wagner told the assembled players, “I appreciate my teammates.
 Without you all I couldn’t be here.
 We got a long road ahead.
 This game didn’t finish the way we want to, but 6-2 sounds real good.”

-Wagner is a Seattle a fixture now, like the Space Needle and Pike Place Market.
+Wagner is a Seattle fixture now, like the Space Needle and Pike Place Market.
 He’s aiming to be that rarest of athletic commodities, a one-team lifer, a la Edgar Martinez and Sue Bird.
 Wagner would join Steve Largent and Walter Jones (and perhaps Wilson and Wright) as the most prominent such players in Seahawks history.

 Of course, that’s no guarantee, because Wagner will be 32 when his contract expires after the 2022 season.
 Who knows where he or the Seahawks will be then?
-But the idea of wearing no other uniform but the Seahawks’, and then going into their Ring of Honor (and into the Pro Football Hall of Fame) has a huge appeal to Wagner.
+But the idea of wearing no other uniform but the Seahawks’ and then going into their Ring of Honor (and into the Pro Football Hall of Fame) has a huge appeal to Wagner.

 “I put a lot of value into it,” he said.
 “In a business where it’s cutthroat, it’s cool to be able to play with one organization your whole career.
-I watched guys like Ray Lewis and Brian Urlacher and those guys play their career out with one team.
+I watched guys like Ray Lewis and Brian Urlacher and those guys played their career out with one team.

 “It’s a little harder nowadays because of the way contracts are set up, the way the league is, to play with one team.
-There’s still got a long way to go, but I think it’s something you should be proud of if you are able to accomplish it.”
+There’s still a long way to go, but I think it’s something you should be proud of if you are able to accomplish it.”

 Wilson often has told the story of how his 2012 NFL draft class, which included Wagner in the second round and himself in the third (behind first-rounder Bruce Irvin), was given an F rating by some analysts.
 When all the rookies gathered for the first time in a meeting room, Wilson and Wagner told each other of the great achievements ahead – “we talked about how we were going to go places,” is how Wilson put it Sunday.